j0lvera/pgbudget/README.md

-# Zero-Sum Budget
+# pgbudget

-A double-entry accounting system for zero-sum budgeting.
+A PostgreSQL-based double-entry accounting system for zero-sum budgeting.

+## Description

+pgbudget lets you manage your personal budget directly in PostgreSQL using double-entry accounting principles.
+It helps you track income, assign money to categories, and record expenses while maintaining balance across all accounts.

 ## Setup